JBL Endurance Peak 4

 • Both products have a rechargeable battery.

-• Both products support multipoint count of 2.
+• Both products support a multipoint connection count of 2.

 • Both products have a noise-canceling microphone.